adarshX/FFT/README.md

 Description : Implementation of Fast Fourier Transform over data imported from Excel using MATLAB.

 FFT algo:
-You transform your data to s-domain by DFT and
+You transform your data to s-domain by DFT. and
 Your time vector to a frequency vector by using sampling frequency.

 X : time domain data